Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Introduction

-Given the geometric picture in Fact \ref{important_fact}, we can make the following observation about the above problem: resolving Problem \ref{problem:open}, i.e. determining the correct asymptotic of quantum value of ${\sf CHSH_q}$, could lead to the resolution of a question of Kempe and Kasher \cite{kasher2012} about the security of Bourgain's celebrated extractor \cite{bourgain2005} in the presence of quantum memory.
-Although this relation to extractors may sound surprising at first, given the above connections between $\sf CHSH_q$ and the finite field Szemer\'{e}di-Trotter theorem, this should not be that unexpected.
-The main point is that Bourgain's two-source extractor consists of two main ingredients; The first is a crucial preprocessing step, which (roughly-speaking) makes sure the two sources are in a generic position with respect to each other.
+Given the geometric picture in Fact \ref{important_fact}, we observe that our main open problem, Problem \ref{problem:open}, is related to a question of Kempe and Kasher \cite{kasher2012} about the security of Bourgain's two-source extractor \cite{bourgain2005, Rao2007} in the presence of quantum memory.
+The main point is that Bourgain's extractor consists of two main ingredients: The first is a crucial preprocessing step, which (roughly-speaking) makes sure the two sources are in generic position with respect to each other.
 The second is an application of a Hadamard extractor on the two preprocessed sources.
 It was shown by Kasher and Kempe that the bare Hadamard extractor remains secure in the presence of quantum adversaries.
-Hence, the missing part in the analysis of Bourgain's extractor in the presence of quantum memory is the first step.
-Since the main ingredient in analysis of the preprocessing step of Bourgain's construction is Szemer\'{e}di-Trotter theorem on finite fields, it seems that resolving Problem \ref{problem:open} would not only clear up the most significant gap in our bounds, but would also shed much light, if not completely resolve, the question of Kasher and Kempe.
+Hence, the missing part in the analysis of Bourgain's extractor in the presence of quantum memory is the first step, analysis of which heavily relies on Szemer\'{e}di-Trotter theorem on finite fields.
+Thus, the core of both Kasher and Kempe's question and that of ours seem to be the extent to which finite-field Szemer\'{e}di-Trotter theorem can be (or fails to be) extended to the quantum setting.

-\subsection{Techniques.}

-Beside the interest in the $\bf \mathsf{CHSH_q}$ game as an interesting generalization of {\sf{CHSH}}, we believe that our result also has the merit of setting up a useful methodology, and extending the current techniques for analyzing the quantum value of large alphabet games.
-This is especially important since the barrier formed by the lack of access to the large alphabet analogue of Tsirelson's theorem \cite{boris_2} has created a scarcity of examples and techniques in such settings.
+\subsection{Techniques}

 Let us start by giving more detail on our two different proofs of Theorem \ref{main_thm}.
 A common aspect of both these methods is that they avoid a direct analysis of the norms of associated game operators.
-Instead, they take a more indirect approach.
+Instead, they take a novel indirect approach via reductions.
 In order to rule out a certain winning probability $p$ for $G$, we show that the ability to win instances of $G$ with probability greater than $p$ would allow us to achieve a winning probability $p'$ for a more generic game $G'$, one which we already know to be impossible.